c6o/docs/content/tutorials/edge.md

 You should be able to access the local Frontend service at `http://localhost:3030`, however you should see that the Socket and Core sections show errors.
 This is because the Frontend is not able to access the upstream services.

 This is an opportunity to use the CodeZero **Teleport** function.
 First, we need the local frontend service to know that we wish to use the teleported configuration.
-We tell the Frontend service to use Teleport by adding `t=` or `teleport=1` as a URL parameter:
+We tell the Frontend service to use Teleport by adding `t=1` or `teleport=1` as a URL parameter:

 > [http://localhost:3030?t=1](http://localhost:3030?t=1)
 > or